we-are-satoshi/we-are-satoshi.github.io/README.md

 - 💪 **Reclaiming crypto** from gimmicks and giving it meaning again.
 - 👑 **Crowning #SATOSHI** as the king — not for fun, but for purpose.

-## We Are the Takeover

-The original dev gave up.
-We didn’t.
-We stepped in.
-We took control.
-We are the community now.
-We are Satoshi.
-And **we’re here to win**.

 ## Join the Movement

 **$SATOSHI isn’t just another meme.
 It’s the most meaningful one.**